itzzjb/MERN-Fullstack-Notes-App/backend/README.md

 Session works like, the user has some kind of keys stored in a cookie.
 This is easier to implement that JWT tokens.

+When we want to remove a session, we just need to

 To install express-sessions you need to use the following command.

 ```sh